Arthur Eddington: Astronomy

 Eddington defended his method by pointing to the utility of his results, particularly his important mass–luminosity relation.
 This had the unexpected result of showing that virtually all stars, including giants and dwarfs, behaved as ideal gases.
 In the process of developing his stellar models, he sought to overturn current thinking about the sources of stellar energy.
 Jeans and others defended the Kelvin–Helmholtz mechanism, which was based on classical mechanics, while Eddington speculated broadly about the qualitative and quantitative consequences of possible proton–electron annihilation and nuclear fusion processes.

 Around 1920, he anticipated the discovery and mechanism of nuclear fusion processes in stars, in his paper "The Internal Constitution of the Stars".
 At that time, the source of stellar energy was a complete mystery; Eddington correctly speculated that the source was fusion of hydrogen into helium, liberating enormous energy according to Einstein's equation E = mc^{2}.
 This was a particularly remarkable development since at that time fusion and thermonuclear energy, and even the fact that stars are largely composed of hydrogen (see metallicity), had not yet been discovered.
-Eddington's paper, based on knowledge at the time, reasoned that:
+Eddington's paper, based on knowledge at the time, reasons: